 Our Video content block pulls a thumbnail image from your YouTube or Vimeo video and overlays a play button icon.
 The thumbnail is linked to the video URL, so subscribers can click the thumbnail to watch the video in a new browser window.

-You can use videos from services other than YouTube and Vimeo, but you will need to upload an image to the File Manager to represent the video.
+You can use videos from services other than YouTube and Vimeo, but you will need to upload an image to the Content Manager to represent the video.

 Video Merge Tags